 Summary: Practical online Christian Bible studies and books on knowing God’s love for us and how to live a consistent Christian life in difficult circumstances.
-Topics include creating Christ-centered families and marriages, counterfeit freedom, resisting the occult and responding to church problems.
+Topics include knowing God, creating Christ-centered families and marriages, resisting the occult and responding to church problems.
 For individuals and small groups.

 Summary: Bible studies and books on God, Christian life.
 For individuals, small groups.

 Christianity, God, and Church

 Practical • Biblical • Cross-Cultural

 Looking for practical ways to apply your faith in your daily life?
 Do you wonder if God loves you?
 Or do you want to know what the Bible says about prayer, who God is, or how to create a God-centered home?
 These cross-cultural Bible-based books and free online Bible studies are ideal for individuals, small groups, pastors, counselors, and mentors.

 Feel free to print or download these Bible studies for personal use.
 (Please read our reprint policy.)

 Who is God?

 Your Identity in Christ

 Hearing God’s Voice